 Where the design community meets.

-Helsinki, Finland Lead UI/UX Designer Joined about 7 years ago via an invitation from Sir K.
+Helsinki, Finland Lead UI/UX Designer Joined over 7 years ago via an invitation from Sir K.

 This is looking pretty cool so far.
 I've long been waiting for someone to take a stab at simplifying 3D modeling and rendering.
 Unfortunately I couldn't get very far with this tool because I found the transform gizmo to be somewhat confusing. https://imgur.com/a/eY2lil0

 Without 3D depth I have trouble discerning where any of the arrows are actually pointing in 3D space.
 This would probably work fine while editing in AR or VR, but it's tricky on a 2D screen.
 If there was even just some shading based on the angle that would probably help with discerning the position of each handle a bit better too.